Microsoft Foundation Class Library: History

 MFC was introduced in 1992 with Microsoft's C/C++ 7.0 compiler for use with 16-bit versions of Windows as an extremely thin object-oriented C++ wrapper for the Windows API.
 C++ was just beginning to replace C for development of commercial application software at the time.
-In an MFC program, direct Windows API calls are rarely needed.
-Instead, programs create objects from Microsoft Foundation Class classes and call member functions belonging to those objects.
+Direct Windows API calls in an MFC program are rarely needed.
+Instead programs create objects from Microsoft Foundation Class classes and call member functions belonging to those objects.
 Many of those functions share their names with corresponding API functions.

 One quirk of MFC is the use of "Afx" as the prefix for many functions, macros and the standard precompiled header name "stdafx.h".
 During early development, what became MFC was called "Application Framework Extensions" and abbreviated "Afx".
 The name Microsoft Foundation Classes (MFC) was adopted too late in the release cycle to change these references.

 MFC 8.0 was released with Visual Studio 2005.
 MFC 9.0 was released with Visual Studio 2008.
 On April 7, 2008, Microsoft released an update to the MFC classes as an out-of-band update to Visual Studio 2008 and MFC 9.
 The update features new user interface constructs, including the ribbons and associated UI widgets, fully customizable toolbars, docking panes which can either be freely floated or docked to any side and document tabs.

 MFC was initially a feature of the commercial versions of Visual Studio.
 As such, it is not included in the freeware Visual C++ Express.
 The Community edition of Visual Studio, introduced in 2014, however, includes MFC.

 Object Windows Library (OWL), designed for use with Borland's Turbo C++ compiler, was a competing product introduced by Borland around the same time.
 Eventually, Borland discontinued OWL development and licensed the distribution of the MFC headers, libraries and DLLs from Microsoft for a short time, though it never offered fully integrated support for MFC.
 Borland later released Visual Component Library to replace the OWL framework.